-The Project is located in a historic mining district with extensive and widespread exploration and mining activity with related environmental legacy effects spanning nearly 100 years from the late 1800s until today.
+The Project is located in a historic mining district with extensive and widespread exploration and mining activity with related environmental legacy effects spanning from the late 1800s until today.
 Actions by prior operators and government agencies have addressed some of the historic environmental issues, but extensive disturbance and legacy effects remain.